hildebra/mg-tk/README.md

 - follow installation process (essentially `git clone https://github.com/hildebra/mg-tk.git` & run `bash helpers/install/installer.sh` )

-- After the instalation is complete, you will find the file named: "config.txt" inside of the MATAF3 directory.
+- After the instalation is complete, you will find the file named: "config.txt" inside of the MG-TK directory.
 This is the main file where you have defined all the paths for directories and slurm configuation.
 Always check in order to ensure that all directories are correct:

     - MFLRDir	`/path/to/your/mg-tk/installation/`
     - DBDir	`/path/to/your/database_dir/`